 2. Sessions of the seminar with readings and films

-The list of the compulsory readings will be available on the support material webpage, and the movies will be accessible on line.
+The list of the compulsory readings will be available on the support material webpage, and the movies will be accessible on line on a vimeo website.

 PART 1 - CINEMA, HISTORY AND POLITICS